Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 14

 was a ten or twelve mile

-ride across the dessert without
+ride across the desert without

 54

-If the battalion had moved out
+if the battalion had moved out

-and suddenly there, must be a
+Suddenly there, must be a

 chance of a scrap, and I